stevenhernandezz/RPI-Pico-Interrupt-Simulation/README.md

 ## Description
-This project contains a C++ program from the Raspberry Pi Pico that sets up a GPIO pin to trigger an interrupt on both rising and falling edges.
+This project contains a C++ program that sets up a GPIO pin to trigger an interrupt on both rising and falling edges.
 When that interrupt is called, my program will output a human-readable message indicating the type of GPIO event that occurred either “Rising-Edge” or “Falling Edge”.

 ## Demo Video
 https://www.youtube.com/watch?v=s67s3M_-3q8